Enderfuzzi/LUH-Roguelike/README.md

 git merge <name> # merges local braches into master
 ```
 ## General Information
-Test Project is used for experimental test of functions and seeing how features works. it is used due to a bad project structure in folders.
+This Project has not a real title.
+I call it "Magic Fighter".
+Its my first usage of Unity and its components.
+The game has a few known bugs with enemy movements.
+Furthermore the code could be heavily optimized in structure and repition.

+My Goals:
+- create a walkable area with hitboxes
+- create a character which can be moved by player
+- get a feeling for hitboxes and how collission works
+- understanding of how textures work in a top-down game
+- creating projectiles which are moving to the screen
+- understanding of how animations works with different stages
+- understanding of how raycasts can be used to determine enemy actions and movement

 ## General Idea
-- Hack and Slay game in a arena
+- Inital Idea: Hack and Slay game in a arena
+- Interested in Roguelikes: Hades, Brotato, 20 Minutes Till Dawn
 - Only vertival and Horizontal movement is allowed
+- Only vertical and Horizontal shooting is allowed
 ## Goals of the Game
 - Survive
 - Collect loot and XP from slayed enemies
-- Upgrade weapons and stats to become even more powerful
+- Upgrade stats to become even more powerful
 ## Graphics
 - 2D
 - Top-Down